 Looking ahead to 2017 and wondering where to invest?
-US stock markets have had a fantastic run the last 6 years, but has it seen its peak?
+US stock markets have had a fantastic run the last 6 years, with the DJ hitting 20,000.
+But is this the end of it?
 The real estate market had a sharp rise these last few years, but has it topped out too?
 Could they both crash or soar like an eagle?
 We know the past, but how are we on forecasting the future?

 Choosing between property or stocks might seem like choosing between wine or cheese, ice cream or pizza, or, tofu or sushi, but after you read this post, you might find that one is more financially nutritious than the other.
 And if both markets crash in 2017, well, if you buy a house or property, you still have something!
 To ensure you make a good investment decision, you can read up on the advantages of buying real estate, to whet your apetite for the interesting video interview with investing guru Grant Cardone at bottom.

 Like most real estate investors or stock market investors, you’re wanting to beat the averages and pull off a big win in 2017.
 And who can blame you?
 If you’re open minded and smart, you might double or triple the ROI anyone else is earning.
 This post not investment advice but rather a wake up to the strength of real property in the best zip codes.

 Let’s take a quick look at real estate investment opportunities which might produce exception returns in 2017 compared to the stock market of 2017, which has pretty well peaked.